mflaks/Memory-Game/README.md

 # Memory
-The objective of the game is to turn over pair of matching cards
+The objective of the game is to turn over pair of matching cards.
+If you open 2 cards that doesn't match, both cards will be closed and you should try again.
+The gol of the game is to open all cards in fewer attemps

 ![memory](Memory.JPG)